cwilko/smart-home-config/workloads/smart-home-actions/config/README.md

 This file must first be retrieved from a running Node-red instance

+# THE FOLLOWING IS OUT OF DATE.
+SECRETS NOW MOUNTED IN THE PV.
 To create the sealed-secret file

     kubectl create secret generic node-red-secret -n actions --dry-run --from-file=flows_cred.json=flows_cred.json -o yaml > /tmp/node-red-secret.yaml